rizdaprasetya/mt-alt-doc/en/snap/with-plugins.md

 # Integrating Midtrans Snap to E-commerce Content Management System (CMS)
 <hr>

 Content Management System (CMS) allows you to easily have a website or web store without building from scratch.
 CMS does not require programming knowledge.
 You just need to install the CMS and customize according to your requirement.

 You only require to manage the content (Content Management).
 Some of the examples of CMS are WordPress, Magento 2, PrestaShop, WHMCS, and so on.
+Payment methods available on [Snap](/en/snap/overview.md), explained on [this page](https://midtrans.com/payments), and are available for integration.

 ## Preparation
 <br>